 The information about financing and disposing of funds are unavailable to the public.
 When it comes to reporting on public funds expenditure, a bad practice has been observed with these bodies.
-Less than one half of other executive bodies regularly update their websites, whereby only one third have active accounts on social networks.
+More than one half of other executive bodies did not have searchable website, while only six (out of 41 sampled executive bodies) were regularly updating them.
+In addition, only 10 institutions made publicly available their annual work reports.
 In the area of public procurements, other executive bodies show the same problems as other institutions the openness of which was the subject of the analysis.
 While public procurement plans and calls for bids are mostly published on the website of those bodies, agreements and annexes to the agreements remain unavailable to the public.
-The accessibility scored significantly lower than in the previous measurement, caused by poor interaction of other executive bodies with citizens, but also by the fact that in most of the cases it is still not possible to find information that are essential for exercising the right to information - contact of the person that is in charge for this topic in front of the institution.
+The accessibility scored low -15%, which is almost twice as low than in 2017.
+This situation is caused by poor interaction of other executive bodies with citizens, but also by the fact that in most of the cases it is still not possible to find information that are essential for exercising the right to information - contact of the person that is in charge for this topic in front of the institution.

-Unlike the last research, this time the result achieved in the area of efficiency demonstrated an advancement.
-Other executive institutions realised as much as 44% of indicators in the area of efficiency, while the last year's result was only 26%.
-An increase in fulfilment of indicators regarding reporting on the work and of expenditures of financial resources was observed.
-As far as the implementation of procedures for measuring of the results and effects of their plans and programmes, the situation remains practically unchanged as other executive institutions realised only 33% of indicators.
+The area of efficiency remains low as well, facing a decline in 2018 for almost 20%.
+As far as the implementation of procedures for measuring of the results and effects of their plans and programmes, the situation remains practically unchanged as other executive institutions fulfilled only 28% of indicators.
 We expect that by an adequate implementation of the Planning System Law other executive bodies shall improve their procedures for measuring of results and effects of their plans and programmes.